 - Automating the debug session, for instance with trace printouts, printing values of variables, and setting breakpoints. - Hardware configuring, such as initializing hardware registers. - Feeding your application with simulated data during runtime. - Simulating peripheral devices, see the chapter Interrupts.
-This only applies if you are using the simulator driver. - Developing small debug utility functions, for instance calculating the stack depth.
+This only applies if you are using the simulator driver. - Developing small debug utility functions, for instance performing actions at breakpoint trigger without stopping the execution.
+See the provided example setBreak.mac located in the directory - \v850\examples\simulator\break during run\.